CCBR/LOGAN/README.md

 > **_Whole Genome-Sequencing Pipeline_**.
 This is the home of the pipeline, wgs-seek.
 Its long-term goals: to accurately call germline and somatic variants, to infer CNVs, and to boldly annotate variants like no pipeline before!

 ## Overview
-Welcome to genome-seek!
+Welcome to wgs-seek!
 Before getting started, we highly recommend reading through [wgs-seek's documentation](https://dnousome.github.io/wgs-seek).

 The **`./wgs-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: